mchmarny/tweet-provider/README.md

 ### Cloud Run Service

-Once you have the service account we can now deploy a new service and set it to run under that account.
+Once you have configured the GCP accounts, you can deploy a new Cloud Run service and set it to run under that account using and preventing unauthenticated access [bin/service](./bin/service) script:

-> Note, the deployed service will require authentication and run under the the service account identity we configured in the previous step

 ```shell
 bin/service
 ```

+> Notice the use of the Twitter environment variables as configuration values using the `--set-env-vars` argument.

+> Since the Cloud Run services are stateless, we are going to stores the service state (last tweet ID to use as a starting point for subsequent searches) in Firestore collection (by default `twitter-query-state`).

 ### Cloud Schedule

-The Cloud Run service will search Twitter for provided query so now we just have to create a Cloud Schedule to execute the service every 10 min.
+The Cloud Run service will search Twitter for provided query.
+To invoke that service on regular bases, we are going to configure Cloud Schedule to execute that service every 10 min using [bin/schedule](./bin/schedule) script.

-> Note, the Cloud Run service stores the state for each query to that can start searches from the maximum tweet returned from the previous query.

 ```shell
 bin/schedule